CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 Providers must also expose security controls to the cloud consumers so they can properly configure and manage their network security.

 Finally, providers are responsible for implementing perimeter security that protects the environment, but minimizes impact on customer workloads.
 For example, DDoS and baseline IPS to filter out hostile traffic before it affects the cloud's consumers.
+Another consideration is to ensure that any potentially sensitive information is scrubbed when a virtual instance is released back to the hypervisor, to ensure the information is not able to be read by  another customer when the drive space is provisioned.

 ### Hybrid cloud considerations